Seamonsters-2605/Seamonsters-2605.github.io/docs/robot-sim/index.md

 - Before starting the simulator, plug in 2 joysticks.
 - In the folder with robot.py and the 2 new files, hold shift and right click in an empty space in the window, and choose "Open command window here."
 Then type `python robot.py sim`.
 - You have a robot simulator!
 The joystick movement should show feedback in the window.
 Click the "Teleoperated" option to enable your robot and drive it around.
+If you don't have joysticks, click in the X/Y axis boxes below Stick 0 and Stick 1.